universam1/iSpindel/docs/calibration_en.md

 1. Dillute the solution from the point above till it reaches approximately 5 degrees Plato, SG 1.020 or 5 degrees Brix
 >*Example: Dillute the solution from point 5 with 333 ml of water*
 >***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel***

-1.Dillute the solution from the point above till it reaches approximately 2.5 degrees Plato, SG 1.010 or 2.5 degrees Brix.
+1. Dillute the solution from the point above till it reaches approximately 2.5 degrees Plato, SG 1.010 or 2.5 degrees Brix.
 >*Example: Dillute the solution from point 6 with 2000 ml of water.*
 >***Measure the density or the degrees Plato and write it down with the inclination of the iSpindel
 >Enter the measured points in the Excel sheet (see below).
 This Excel sheet will calculate the formula for the reference***